sevagh/libmetro/doxygen/4_polyrhythms.md

 ### libmetro representation

-Polyrhythms are expressed rather simply.
-They need to be manually constructed using the least common multiple of both rhythms, which is a familiar exercise to anyone studying polyrythms or following basic tutorials (as I did - linked right below).
+Polyrhythms are expressed rather simply in libmetro.
+They need to be manually constructed in a single measure using the least common multiple of both rhythms, which is a familiar exercise to anyone studying polyrythms or following basic tutorials (as I did - linked right below).

 Resources, tutorials: